rupendark/rupendark/README.md

 MCA Graduate from SCRIET, CCSU Meerut, with hands-on experience in cybersecurity operations, SIEM-based investigations, and threat detection.

-Completed 570+ practical labs and participated in SOC & Threat Intelligence simulations with Deloitte and Tata, focusing on:
+practicing labs and participated in SOC & Threat Intelligence simulations with Deloitte and Tata, focusing on:

 - Log analysis & alert triage
 - Vulnerability assessment